EgeSoysal/CSharp_BasicExamples/README.md

-🚀 C# BASIC EXAMPLES 🚀

-Welcome to the ultimate collection of beginner-friendly C# console applications!
-This repository is designed to help learners master fundamental C# concepts through simple, clear, and practical examples.

-📂 FOLDER STRUCTURE
-1. IF-ELSE EXAMPLES

-💡 Practical examples demonstrating conditional logic using if, else if, and else.
-Includes scenarios such as score evaluation, city validation, password checks, and more.

-2. INDEPENDENT SAMPLE EXAMPLES

-🔹 Standalone mini-projects showcasing different logical flows and beginner-friendly algorithms.
-🔹 Includes the Three-Digit Number Analyzer, where digits are extracted and summed.

-3. INT DOUBLE CHAR STRING EXAMPLES

-🔹 Examples of working with core data types (int, double, char, string).
-🔹 Demonstrates variable creation, arithmetic operations, concatenation, and console input/output.

-4. PARSE EXAMPLES

-🔹 Covers converting user input into numeric or character types using Parse and TryParse.
-🔹 Useful for handling input validation and type conversion.

-5. LICENSE

-📝 Contains licensing information for the project.

-6. README.md

-🔹 This guide explaining the purpose, structure, and usage of the repository.

-🎯 PURPOSE

-This repository is created for beginners who want to:

-* Understand and master conditional statements

-* Learn how different data types work in C#

-* Read user input and convert between data types

-* Practice basic math, logic, and problem-solving

-* Build confidence through small, working console applications

-All examples are self-contained, clearly commented, and ready to run.
+🚀 C# BASIC EXAMPLES – LEARNING PROJECT COLLECTION

+Welcome to the C# Basic Examples repository — a curated set of beginner-friendly console applications created to help you understand and practice fundamental C# programming concepts.

+This repository is ideal for students, beginners, and anyone who wants to strengthen their foundations in C# through real working examples.

+📁 PROJECT STRUCTURE

+Below is the breakdown of all folders exactly as they appear in your repository:

+📌 Digit_Extraction_and_Sum_Calculator_in_C#

+A program that analyzes a three-digit number, extracts each digit (hundreds, tens, ones), and calculates the sum of all digits.
+Great for learning arithmetic operations and modulus/division logic.

+📌 For&While_Example

+Shows how to use for and while loops in different scenarios.
+Includes counting loops, conditional loops, and user-interactive looping processes.

+📌 If_&_Else_Examples

+Demonstrates conditional logic using if, else if, and else statements.
+Includes examples such as:

+* Score evaluation
+* City verification
+* Password and username checks
+* Comparison operations

+📌 Independent_Sample_Structures

+A collection of standalone mini-programs that focus on logical operations and algorithmic thinking.
+Each example is independent and showcases a specific concept or logic flow.

+📌 IntDoubleCharString

+Covers essential C# data types:

+* int
+* double
+* char
+* string

+Includes examples of:
+* Declaring variables
+* Reading user input
+* Printing formatted output
+* Performing arithmetic operations

+📌 Mod_Usage_Examples

+Demonstrates how to use the modulus (%) operator.
+Examples include:
+* Remainder operations
+* Even/odd number checking
+* Basic math-based logic

+📌 Parse_Examples

+Shows how to convert user input into different data types using:
+* int.Parse()
+* double.Parse()
+* char.Parse()

+Great for learning how to properly handle console input and type conversion.

+🎯 PURPOSE OF THIS REPO

+This repository aims to help beginners:

+✔ Understand conditional statements
+✔ Work with different C# data types
+✔ Handle user input
+✔ Convert between strings and numbers
+✔ Apply loops to build repeated logic
+✔ Strengthen problem-solving skills
+✔ Practice by running real, working console applications

+Every example is clear, simple, and well-commented.

 ⚡ HOW TO USE

 1. Clone or download the repository.

-2. Open any example folder in Visual Studio, Rider, VS Code, or another C# IDE.
+2. Open any project folder in Visual Studio, Rider, or VS Code.

-3. Build and run the application.
+3. Build and run the console application.

-4. Explore the code, modify it, and practice writing your own examples.
+4. Modify the code and experiment with your own ideas.

-⭐ NEW HIGHLIGHTED EXAMPLE
+⭐ HIGHLIGHTED PROJECT
 Three-Digit Number Analyzer

-* A simple console application that:
+Located in: Digit_Extraction_and_Sum_Calculator_in_C#

+This program:
-* Takes a three-digit number from the user
+* Accepts a 3-digit number

-* Extracts the ones, tens, and hundreds digits
+* Extracts the hundreds, tens, and ones digits

-* Displays each digit separately
+* Displays each separately

-Calculates and prints the sum of digits
+* Calculates the sum of digits

-Includes improved and stylized console output
+* Uses stylish console output formatting

+Perfect for beginners who want to understand number manipulation.

+📜 LICENSE

+This repository is distributed under the MIT License.